 Many leaders find the pay review challenging, even when there is seemingly good news to share.
 Some team members do not understand the process and believe the leader has the ability to decide and allocate whatever they like.
 Clearly, it does not work that way and the organisation has to consider many variables and industrial requirements before landing on any decision.
 The first of these must be their obligations to comply with required increases outlined in the underpinning award, agreement or contract of employment.

 Beyond this requirement, employers are juggling other factors such as performance, trying to retain talent in a skills shortage, bridging the gender pay gap, and rewarding employees for additional work that has been instrumental to business success.
-There is no doubt that assigning a percentage number or dollar amount can be awkward and some leaders feel personal responsibility when that figure is not representative of the employee’s value or contribution.
+There is no doubt that assigning a percentage number or dollar amount can be awkward and some leaders feel personally responsibility when that figure is not representative of the employee’s value or contribution.

 Irrespective of how confident the leader feels, there is no question that the salary review discussion is historically ‘make or break’ time, cited by HR as one of the most important conversations a leader will conduct.